Orama-Interactive/Pixelorama/README.md

 As of right now, most of the code is written using GDScript, so the mono version of Godot is not required, but Pixelorama should also work with it.

 ## Features:
-- A variety of different tools to help you create, with the ability to dynamically map each one on the left and the right mouse buttons with a single click.
+- **Wide Range of Tools:** Customize your workflow by dynamically mapping tools to the left and right mouse buttons, making your creation process faster and more intuitive.
-- Animation support with a timeline composed of layers and frames, with onion skinning, frame tags and the ability to draw while the animation is playing.
+- **Advanced Animation Support:** Create animations with a timeline composed of layers and frames, including features like onion skinning, audio synchronization, frame tags, and the ability to draw while the animation is playing.
-- Pixel perfect mode for perfect pixel lines.
-- Clipping masks.
-- Pre-made palettes as well as many palette importing options.
+- **Pixel Art Optimized:** Perfect pixel lines, indexed mode, and algorithms like [cleanEdge](http://torcado.com/cleanEdge/), OmniScale, and rotxel for rotation and scaling tailored specifically to pixel art.
+- **Seamless Tilemap Creation:** Use Pixelorama's tilemap layers to create tiles for your games.
+- **Powerful Layer System:** Utilize clipping masks and non-destructive effects like outlines, gradient maps, drop shadows, and more.
+Perfect for experimenting with styles and compositions, as changes can be applied without altering your original artwork.
+- **Rich Palette Management:** Choose from pre-made palettes, import your own, or create custom palettes to suit your unique style.
-- Multiple image manipulation effects.
+- **Comprehensive Image Manipulation:** Access multiple image manipulation effects for fine-tuning your artwork.
-- Non-destructive and fully customizable layer effects, such as outline, gradient map, drop shadow and palettize.
-- A powerful drawing canvas with guides, a rectangular and an isometric grid, and tile mode for easier seamless pattern creation.
+- **Advanced Canvas Options:** Utilize guides, rectangular and isometric grids, and tile mode to ensure seamless pattern creation and precision.
-- Autosave support, with data recovery in case of a software crash.
+- **Automatic Backup:** Stay safe with auto-saved backups to recover your work in case of unexpected software crashes.
-- Comprehensive user interface with many customizability options.
-- Export to PNG and other image and video formats, as well as spritesheets, GIFs, animated PNGs etc.
+- **Highly Customizable UI:** Tailor the interface to your needs for maximum efficiency and a smooth workflow.
+- **Versatile Export Options:** Export your creations in various formats such as PNG, GIF, animated PNG, and more.
+Export to spritesheets, images, and videos with ease.
-- Import spritesheets, multiple images as separate frames, as well as GIFs and videos.
+- **Powerful Import Options:** Import spritesheets, GIFs, videos, and multiple images as separate frames for easy editing.
-- Various rotation and scaling algorithms tailored for pixel art, such as [cleanEdge](http://torcado.com/cleanEdge/), OmniScale and rotxel.
-- 3D layers that allow you to bring 3D shapes and models into your 2D canvas.
+- **3D Layer Support:** Bring 3D models and shapes into your 2D canvas for additional creative possibilities.
-- A command line interface for automated file exporting.
+- **Command Line Automation:** Automate file exports using the command line interface for bulk exporting and streamlining workflows.
-- Custom user data for projects, layers, frames, frame tags and cels, allowing you to attach metadata for game development.
+- **Project Metadata:** Attach custom user data to layers, frames, and cels, making it easy to integrate with game development and other creative processes.
-- Various free community-made extensions, such as tools that automatically convert your 2D pixels into 3D voxels.
+- **Community-driven Extensions:** Benefit from free, community-made extensions, such as tools that convert 2D pixels into 3D voxels.
-- Fully open source with free updates, forever!
-- Multi-language localization support!
+- **Fully Open-Source & Free:** Pixelorama is open-source, free to use, and licensed under the MIT license—guaranteeing free updates forever.
+- **Multi-Language Support:** With localization support across various languages, Pixelorama is accessible to users around the world.
 See our [Crowdin page](https://crowdin.com/project/pixelorama) for more details.

 ## Special thanks to
 - All [Godot](https://github.com/godotengine/godot) contributors!
 Without Godot, Pixelorama would not exist.